BarakXYZ/Unreal-Motions/README.md

 ![EUW2](Docs/euw-hotkey-assist-viewport-bookmarks.png)
 Since some users (ME) might prefer to move their bookmarks to `Ctrl + Shift + 0-9`, I've included a Editor Utility Widget that lets you:
 - Easily clear and set hotkeys for bookmarks (or the custom tab navigation hotkeys) 0-9
+- Have a quick overview of the currently set configuration and hotkeys.
-- Automatically setup hotkeys for bookmarks or tab navigation with different modifiers to find your perfect configuration!
+- Try out different modifiers to find your perfect configuration and iterate quickly!

 ## Support & Installation 🔧
 1. The plugin should work safely in UE 5.3 to 5.5.
 I believe 5.0+ should also work (but haven't tested that).
 Keep in mind that the Editor Utility Widget won't show up in versions earlier than 5.3.
 If really needed you can manually copy paste the logic and recreate it.